Andyinater/AutoGen_IterativeCoding/README.md

 The user can provide feedback/direction on the process to either the programmer or the reviewer, although this functionality has not been thoroughly tested.

-The iteration will begin with a chat with the programmer, passing in the Plan, and if not the first iteration, the last code iteration and the last review comments as context.
+The iteration will begin with a chat with the programmer, passing in the Plan, and if not the first iteration, the last code iteration and the last review comments as well for context.

-Replying `exit` to the programmer will result in a function call to format and write the coders last message to a script file with incrementing version numbers.
+Replying `exit` to the programmer will result in a function call to format and write the programmers last message to a script file with incrementing version numbers.

-After this, the reviewer will be presented the Plan, the latest code, and be asked to make comments/critics on the code direction.
+After this, the reviewer will be presented with the Plan and the latest code and be asked to make comments/criticisms on the code direction.
 If it concludes another iteration is required, it will end with `ITERATE`.
 If it concludes testing is required, it will end with `TEST`.

 Replying `exit` to the reviewer will end the current iteration.
-If `n_code_iterations` has not been exceeded, another iteration will begin by starting a chat with the programmer, passing in the Plan, the last code iteration, and the last review comments as context.
+If `n_code_iterations` has not been exceeded, another iteration will begin by starting a chat with the programmer, passing in the Plan, the last code iteration, and the last code review comments as context.

 ## Testing an Iteration

 The user is able to run any script iterations in the `working_dir` while the iterative process is running.
 Feedback from the code execution can be provided by the user to either the programmer or the reviewer to incorporate into the program.

 # Known Issues